sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>foomatic</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools for using the foomatic database of printers and printer drivers
+Short desc    : Tools for using the foomatic database of printers and printer drivers
 URL          : http://www.linuxfoundation.org/collaborate/workgroups/openprinting/database/foomatic
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Foomatic is a comprehensive, spooler-independent database of printers,
+Descript     : Foomatic is a comprehensive, spooler-independent database of printers,
              : printer drivers, and driver descriptions.
 This package contains
              : utilities to generate driver description files and printer queues for
              : CUPS, LPD, LPRng, and PDQ using the database (packaged separately).